 With solid experience in creating solutions for financial services, inVerita is a reliable partner for your next business venture.

 Cloud-computing software controlled by the voice is going to be built into practically every brand-new device, transportation, and houses, as described by Amazon’s last presentation of a bunch of state-of-the-art Alexa-powered products.

 Financial services are getting a lot of benefits of innovations mobile tech and IoT are bringing to the table.
 Voice banking is the key to a new season of competitiveness.
 Already, Siri can help users make peer-to-peer transfers with Venmo, Alexa can pay off Capital One credit card bills, and Google Assistant can let users shop with their voice from nearby stores.

 IoT technology allows you to pay with your phone, a wearable, or a voice virtual assistant.
 It doesn’t require human-to-human or human-to-computer interaction except for the voice command.
 This cutting-edge technology is a new way to conduct payments by replacing old-fashioned means in customer service.

 Voice banking has a bright future due to neuro-linguistic programming (NLP) advancements and machine learning.
 Voice recognition methods, talks with virtual assistants will resemble real conversations.
 Understanding the meaning behind words, differentiating between accents “techniques” are on their way.
 Soon you won’t be able to spot a difference between a human and a machine.

 Google Assistant is now a game-changer among other tools alike thanks to the ability to understand the context and meaning.
 A profound understanding of the questions and requests minimizes the risk of voice payments and develops faster in terms of personalization.

 Soon there will be no place for traditional payments.
-Mobile banking is substituting the usual one and voice payments are going to come instead of “typing on the go” method for the sake of better customer experience.
+Mobile banking is substituting the usual one and voice payments are going to come instead of the “typing on the go” method for the sake of a better customer experience.

 If you feel like it has been spoken right to you, it’s high time you updated your banking software, we advise you to make a wise pivot and contact inVerita for a cutting-edge voice banking solution.
 Don’t lag behind your competitors, make the leap forward.